SierraWireless/ALEOSAF-training/Labs/Setup/README.md

 Setup Lab
 ===============================================================================

+Setup the gateway in order to folow the training.

 Goals
 -------------------------------------------------------------------------------

 1. Setup the device in order to be used for the development.
-2. Leverage Sierra Developer Zone to get resources and support.
+2. Leverage Sierra Wireless Developer Zone to get resources and support.

 Notions
 -------------------------------------------------------------------------------